 The Shimba Hills National Reserve, home to elephants and the only sable antelope in Kenya, is about an hour’s drive from Msambweni.
 You can stay overnight at the luxury Shimba Hills Lodge or in the self-catering Sable Bandas.

-Trips to Tsavo East National Park are possible from Diani.
+Overnight trips to Tsavo East National Park are possible from Diani.
 Visitors to Chale Reefs have also incorporated safaris to the Masai Mara into their stay.

 Old Town Mombasa and Fort Jesus are fascinating.
 Haller Park is also popular, especially with children.
 The Likoni Ferry queues are unpredictable however, which can sometimes make the idea of a trip to Mombasa a little daunting.